zazuko/xrm-csvw-workflow/README.md

 We provide additional template repositories:

-* [xrm-r2rml-workflow](https://github.com/zazuko/xrm-r2rml-workflow):  A template repository for converting complete relational databases to RDF using the R2RML specification and Ontop as mapper.
+* [xrm-csv-workflow](https://github.com/zazuko/xrm-csv-workflow): A template for converting CSV files or relational databases to RDF using DuckDB and Ontop VKG.
+Better suited for large CSV files — this repository is a good fit for smaller, self-contained projects that only need Node.js.
-* xrm-xml-workflow: TODO

 ## Querying the output